cert-manager/community/CODE_OF_CONDUCT.md

 If the version reproduced below is out of date, the Code of Conduct which applies to the cert-manager project is the latest version upstream.

+## cert-manager Project Code of Conduct Committee

+Given the size of the team involved with cert-manager, there is no explicitly defined separate team of people responsible for policing the code of conduct for matters which fall exclusively under the [jurisdiction](https://github.com/cncf/foundation/blob/main/code-of-conduct/coc-committee-jurisdiction-policy.md) of the cert-manager project.

+If a committee is needed to evaluate a potential violation of the Code of Conduct, that team shall be made up of both the steering committee and all maintainers.

+Any decisions made by the Code of Conduct committee should seek unanimous consent, but failing that should fall back to a majority vote.

+If the alleged violator is in the steering committee or the maintainer group, that person is ineligible to sit on the committee.
+The same is true for anyone in the group who has a [conflict of interest](https://github.com/cncf/foundation/blob/main/code-of-conduct/coc-incident-resolution-procedures.md#conflicts-of-interest).

 ## CNCF Community Code of Conduct v1.3

 Other languages available: